Olga MykhoparkinaDec 14, 2022

 And keep reading this article to learn how to apply high intent content strategy to your SaaS business.

-Before I start talking about keyword research, I want to cover something that isn’t talked about enough.
+Before I start talking about keyword research for SaaS, I want to cover something that isn’t talked about enough.

 I mean the search intent that stands behind every word or phrase someone types on Google.